Loosekonnection/ResponsivePortfolio/README.md

 ## Final site

-*   The site is responsive and works on all devices and has three pages.
+*   The site is responsive and works across all devices.
+*   The site consists of three pages.
-*   The navbar is consistent across all pages with a link to my GitHub, Home, Portfolio & Contact page.
+*   The navbar is consistent across all of the pages with a links to:
+    *   GitHub profile
+    *   Home Page
+    *   Portfolio Page
+    *   Contact Form Page
-*   The footer is also consistent across all pages, it contains links to my GitHub, Twiiter & LinkedIn accounts.
+*   The footer is also consistent across all pages, it contains links to:
+    *   GitHub Profile
+    *   Twiiter Profile
+    *   LinkedIn Profile.

 *   Home Page Screenshot: